Technocratic government (Italy): Context

-In a technocratic government major decisions are not made by elected politicians, and the government policy is not decided by party leaders.
+In a technocratic government, major decisions are not made by elected politicians, and the government policy is not decided by party leaders.
+The Constitution of Italy allows non-members of the Italian Parliament to serve as prime minister of Italy, as it simply states that the prime minister is appointed by the president of the Italian Republic and must win a confidence vote in both houses of Parliament within ten days of said appointment.

-The Constitution of Italy doesn't prevent non-Members of Parliament from serving as prime minister, as it simply states that the prime minister is appointed by the president and must win a confidence vote in both houses of parliament within ten days of said appointment.
+Lamberto Dini headed the first Italian technocratic government made up only of experts.

-In some cases, in the aftermath of political turmoil, multiple parties in Parliament (who together were able to make up a majority) agreed to support a neutral cabinet of experts headed by an independent prime minister, voting in favor of motions of confidence in the government, in something similar to a confidence and supply agreement.
-Said cabinets of experts were tasked to deal with the crises and emergencies; once the critical situations were deemed to have been solved, the technocratic Governments resigned, allowing for new elections to be held and for a prime minister with a direct mandate from the people to take their place.
+In some cases, in the aftermath of political turmoil, multiple parties that make up a majority in Parliament agreed to support a neutral cabinet of experts headed by an independent prime minister, voting in favour of motions of confidence in the government, which is something similar to a confidence and supply agreement.
+Said cabinets of experts were tasked to deal with the crises and emergencies; once the critical situations were deemed to have been solved, the technocratic governments resigned, allowing for new elections to be held and for a prime minister with a direct mandate from the people to take their place.